Barrier-free Travel

 At the Airport

-For timely support, please arrive at least two hours before your planned departure and confirm at the check-in counter, with the PRM Service Team in the departure hall, or at one of the many call boxes.
-When a pick up at the car park is required, please consider the additional travel time in your time planning.
+To be right in time, please arrive at least two hours before your planned departure and confirm at the check-in counter, with the PRM Service Team in the departure hall or at one of the call boxes.
+If you need to be picked up at the car park, please consider the additional travel time.
+When using a call box, you will be asked for your flight number and about the type of your impairment.
+This way, the type and extent of support can be determined appropriately.

 Traveling with Your Wheelchair